rwkopcke/sp500_earn_price/README.md

 ## Other Information
 ### sp_paths.py
+-  Contains absolute address of ARCHIVE_DIR
+    - user must specify location of ARCHIVE_DIR which contains input files after they have been read
--  Contains global addresses for all files
+-  Contains addresses for all files relative to the address of the project file
     - addresses of all folders and files (except the ARCHIVE_DIR) fixed by the location of the sp500_ep_project folder, specified by user
-    - user must specify location of ARCHIVE_DIR which contains input files after they have been read
-    - addresses the project files fixed by the tree shown above for the file structure
-- uses Path()
+- uses pathlib's Path()

 ### output_dir/
 #### sp-500-eps-est YYYY MM DD.parquet
 - polars dataframe with projected earnings
 - from sp-500-eps-est YYYY MM DD.xlsx
 - uses files with the latest date for each quarter
-- creates one sp-500-eps-est YYYY-MM-DD.parquet file for each input file

 #### sp500_pe_df_actuals.parquet
 - one polars dataframe for all historical data
 - updated from new input data